When the dead-ball string is moved

 • You can limit the number of menes (ends) played.

-In order to guarantee that a game will finish in a finite amount of time, it is necessary to invent the idea of (what I will call) a Guaranteed Tie-Breaker mene.
-This is a special kind of mene in which the jack is not allowed to go dead.
+One way to enhance the effectiveness of a tie-breaker mene is to add a special rule that during the tie-breaker mene the jack is not allowed to go dead.
 If the jack is hit out-of-bounds, it is put back on the terrain and the game continues.
 (If it was marked, it is put back on the mark.
 Otherwise, it is put on the terrain near the spot where it crossed the dead-ball line.)
+This still isn’t entirely satisfactory— the mene can still end with a null point.
+Still, it is an improvement, and perhaps good enough for practical purposes.

-At first, when playing time-limited games, when the time-limit was announced (by a whistle, say), any mene in progress was played to its finish.
+The first CEP rule was that, when playing time-limited games, when the time-limit was announced (by a whistle, say), any mene in progress was played to its finish.
 At that point, if one of the teams was in the lead, then that team was the winner.
 If the score was tied, one additional tie-breaker mene was played.
-But there was a problem.
-As a game approached its time-limit, the team in the lead would often deliberately play slowly, “running out the clock” and limiting their opponents’ opportunities to score more points.
+The problem with this procedure was that as a game approached its time-limit, the team in the lead would often deliberately play slowly, “running out the clock” and limiting their opponents’ opportunities to score more points.
 The CEP apparently considered this tactic to be contrary to the spirit of the game.
 Mike Pegg reports

 When timed games were first introduced, one more end was played after the whistle was blown.
 Teams would deliberately play slowly, taking a full minute etc., so that the opponent had no chance of winning or drawing with them.
 To prevent this sort of tactic, it was decided to allow for two extra ends.